oracle/terraform-provider-oci/website/docs/r/budget_alert_rule.html.markdown

 * `type` - ACTUAL means the alert will trigger based on actual usage.
 FORECAST means the alert will trigger based on predicted usage.
 * `version` - Version of the alert rule.
 Starts from 1 and increments by 1.

+## Import

+Import is not supported for this resource.